ejanovitz/Machine-Learning-Project/README.md

 ## Dataset

 We use the [FER2013 dataset](https://www.kaggle.com/code/sandragracenelson/emotion-recognition-using-facial-expressions/input?select=fer2013) for training and evaluating the models.
 Due to storage constraints, the dataset is not included in this repository.
-Please download it directly from the linked Kaggle page.
+Please download the fer2013.csv directly from the linked Kaggle page.

 Once downloaded, place the dataset in the `data/` folder or update the file paths in the code accordingly.